AdobeDocs/experience-manager-learn.en/help/foundation/security/use-the-ssl-wizard.md

 ### Verify the SSL setup

 1. To verify the SSL, click the __Go to HTTPS URL__ button.
-1. If using selg-signed certificate, you see `Your connection is not private` error.
+1. If using self-signed certificate, you see `Your connection is not private` error.

     ![SSL Setup - Verify AEM over HTTPS](assets/use-the-ssl-wizard/verify-aem-over-ssl.png)